 This is slightly more complex but what is happening here is we are checking if

 f does not refer to a null object, and if it does that means it was not initialised properly and thus an error message displaying the error code should come up.
-If it has initialised properly, we are then creating a new dialog with the same width and height of the form whose caption is “Advanced IO GUI Window”
+If it has initialised properly, we are then creating a new dialogue with the same width and height of the form whose caption is “Advanced IO GUI Window”

 processmodal function, setting the timeout to